English Department Prize Competitions

 The other copy must include a cover page with only the name of the contest, last four digits of campus ID#, and title of story.

-Submit entries to email@example.com by April 12, 2019.
-A $600 check is awarded annually to a Santa Clara University undergraduate for an unpublished short story of any length.
+Submit entries to email@example.com by April 23, 2021.
+A check is awarded at our awards event to a Santa Clara University undergraduate for an unpublished short story of any length.
 The award also may be divided among multiple winning stories.

-A cash award totaling $600 is given annually to an SCU undergraduate for an individual poem or group of poems.
+A cash award is given at our awards event to an SCU undergraduate for an individual poem or group of poems.
 Submit up to three poems.
 The Shipsey Poetry Prize is awarded for one poem.
 The award also may be divided among multiple winning entries.
 The Academy of American Poets Tamara Verga Poetry Prize ($100) will be awarded to the winning poem/group of poems.

 You may submit the same 1-3 poems to both poetry contests, but you should submit separate manuscripts.
 Poems must be previously unpublished.